digital-futures-academy/airport-challenge/Extra/README.md

 User Story 4.2

 As an air traffic controller
-Confirm that a plane is no longer in an airport
+Confirm that a plane is no longer in the airport
 So I can get passengers on the way to their destination

 -Objects;     -Properties;                            -Messages;                      -Output;